codename0og/codename-rvc-fork-3/README.md

 ㅤ
 <br/>
 **Features that are, at the time of writing, already added in:**
-- Support for 'Spin' feature extraction. <br/>` Needs new pretrains, not usable yet. `
+- Support for 'Spin' feature extraction. <br/>` Needs proper pretrains.
+They are in work. `

-- Features a different optimizer: Ranger25 ( Ranger21 modified by me. ) <br/> ( Instead of AdamW, uses RAdam as it's core. - Doesn't need warmup. ) <br/> ` Typically better convergence / generalization on average, compared to plain AdamW without a warmup.   `
+- Features a different default optimizer: Ranger25 ( Ranger21 modified by me. ) <br/> ( Instead of AdamW, uses RAdam as it's core. - Doesn't need warmup. ) <br/> ` Typically better convergence / generalization on average, compared to plain AdamW without a warmup.   `

-- Multi-scale mel spectrogram loss instead of L1. <br/> ` ( Optimized. ) `
+- Allows you to choose Multi-scale mel loss or classic L1. <br/> ` ( Optimized. ) `

 - Support for following vocoders: HiFi-GAN, MRF-HiFi-gan and Refine-GAN. <br/> ` ( And their respective pretrains. ) `